 I'm a mostly retired photographer and I love to teach photography, lead workshops and tours around the country, and to England.
-Before pursuing my passion as a freelance photographer 20 years ago, I was a corporate trainer, Train the Trainer Facilitator, and later, Dept Chair at a college in Southern California.
+Before pursuing my passion as a freelance photographer 20+ years ago, I was a corporate trainer, Train the Trainer Facilitator, and later, IT Dept Chair at a college in Southern California.
 My wife and I have three rescue cats: Lizzie the Russian Blue, Cobie the Snowshoe, and Maddie the Moggie.
-I love being outdoors and recently became a Natural History Interpretation Docent for CCPRC as an Alligator Ambassador and Bald Eagle Ambassador.
+I love being outdoors and am qualified as a Natural History Interpretation Docent for CCPRC as an Alligator Ambassador and Bald Eagle Ambassador, and teach photography classes for the Statewide MN program.

 As Membership Chair of my 3rd grade "Matchbox Car Club" (there were four members), I feel more than qualified to take on the role as your new Membership Chair!
 I have been a life long advocate for playing outdoors, going on field trips, and anything that involves education outside of a classroom.
 While my children found this fun when they were younger, they have learned to be more hesitant when Mom says "we are going on a field trip!"
-I am currently employed by Charleston County Parks as the Stewardship Aide for the Natural History Interpretation team.
-I am always looking for new volunteers as our program is rapidly growing!
+I am currently employed by Charleston County Parks.

 I have been working in various roles in the environmental field for about 8 years and enjoy learning anything I can about everything related to natural history.
 I earned my Masters in Environmental Studies from the College of Charleston and served as a Peace Corps volunteer in Paraguay, where I taught environmental education and English to students.
 I am a retired collegiate softball player who still enjoys playing slow pitch in my free time, along with travelling, cuddling my dog and exploring Charleston with my friends.